AnoopGanesh28/customer-churn-prediction/README.md

 🧮 **Accurate Churn Prediction:** Uses a trained XGBoost model to classify customers as churn or no churn.
 📊 **Handles Categorical and Numeric Data:** Supports both one-hot encoded categorical features and numeric values.
 💻 **Interactive Input:** Recruiters or users can enter customer details directly in the terminal for predictions.
+📁 **CSV Input Support:** Predict churn for multiple customers at once using CSV files.
 🧾 **Preprocessing & Feature Management:** Ensures new data matches the model’s training features, avoiding errors.
 ✅ **Ready-to-Use:** Includes trained model and all necessary feature columns for easy testing.